Select Language

 What Are My Treatment Options for Prostate Cancer?

 If the cancer has been detected early and is not growing quickly or spreading, your urologist may recommend close monitoring.
 This involves regular PSA measurements and, if necessary, repeat MRIs and prostate biopsies to monitor the cancer’s progression.
-This prevents overtreatment of slow growing cancers and exposure of patients to unnecessary treatment related side effects, without compromising cancer cure should tests show that the cancer has progressed and needs more aggressive treatment.
+This prevents overtreatment of slow-growing cancers and exposure of patients to unnecessary treatment-related side effects, without compromising cancer cure should tests show that the cancer has progressed and needs more aggressive treatment.

 As an accredited robotic surgeon with a particular interest in laparoscopic and robotic-assisted surgery, Dr Lincoln is well-equipped to provide his patients with comfort and positive outcomes in prostate cancer treatment.